tdejager/notivlaai/README.md

 Because this is in context of the yearly 'vlaaienactie' (a vlaai being a dutch kind of pastry), the order will be a collection of these vlaaien

+# After cloning

+To not modify the default seeded sqlite db use `--skip-worktree`: `git update-index --skip-worktree notivlaai.sqlite3`